-Crack for eggs into a container.
+Crack four eggs into a bowl.
 Using a fork and keeping the fork submerged under the eggs to avoid mixing in air from the outside, beat until the whites and the yolks come together.
 About 2 mins.

 Mixing it all.

 Mix the eggs into the nonstick pan where you have the potatoes/onion mix.
 Fold in the eggs, make sure that the eggs are well integrated and return to the stove over low heat.
 I can’t stress enough the LOW in low heat.